Who Really Owns Your Outdoor Gear Brands

 | Merrell Hiking boots, trail runners & outdoor footwear

-Est. 1981 | Wolverine World Wide Inc WWW | Public shareholders | Publicly Traded | Extractive Merrell is a mature brand under a large publicly traded conglomerate managing it through a licensing/portfolio lens rather than passionate stewardship, with no founder leadership and typical institutional cost-optimization pressures.
-Merrell is a mature brand under a large… | Rockford, MI |
+Est. 1981 | Wolverine World Wide Inc WWW | Public shareholders | Publicly Traded | Extractive Merrell is a maturing brand under a large public footwear conglomerate (Wolverine) managing it as a portfolio asset rather than with founder-led innovation, and has shown signs of quality decline and cost-cutting relative to its heritage reputation.
+Merrell is a maturing brand under a large… | Rockford, MI |

 | Founded in 1981 by Randy Merrell, Clark Matis, and John Schweitzer in Vermont.
 Built a reputation for fit and durability in hiking footwear.
 Acquired by Wolverine World Wide in 1997.
 Wolverine (which also owns Wolverine boots and Saucony) is a publicly traded institutional company.
 Merrell is one of several performance footwear brands in Wolverine's portfolio, managed primarily through a brand management and licensing lens.
 Founded in 1981 by Randy Merrell, Clark Matis,… |